 Amelia Newton Varela.
 In October 2004, the Company entered into an employment agreement with Amelia Newton Varela, pursuant to which Ms. Varela agreed to serve as Executive Vice President of Wholesale Sales.
 In April 2008, the Company entered into a new employment agreement with Ms. Varela, pursuant to which Ms. Varela agreed to serve as Executive Vice President of Wholesale and Retail for a term commencing on April 29, 2008 and ending on December 31, 2010.
-Pursuant to the employment agreement, on April 29, 2008, Ms. Varela was granted an option to purchase 75,000 shares of the Company's Common Stock at an exercise price of \$12.88 per share (the number of shares and exercise price indicated having been adjusted for an April 30, 2010 three-for-two stock split effected as a stock dividend).
-The option is exercisable until April 29, 2015 to the extent of 15,000 shares on each of April 29, 2009, April 29, 2010, April 29, 2011, April 29, 2012 and April 29, 2013.
-Further, pursuant to the employment agreement, Ms. Varela was granted an option to purchase 37,500 shares of Common Stock of the Company at an exercise price of \$12.52 per share on April 1, 2009 and an option to purchase 37,500 shares of Common Stock of the Company at an exercise price of \$32.64 per share on April 1, 2010 (the number of shares and exercise prices indicated having been adjusted for an April 30, 2010 three-for-two stock split effected as a stock dividend).
-Such options shall vest 20% each year for five years, commencing on the first anniversary date of the grant of the options, have a term of seven years and have an exercise price equal to the market price on the grant date.
-Under Ms. Varela's 2008 employment agreement, her annual base salary was \$350,000 for 2008 and \$400,000 for 2009 and 2010.
-Under the terms of the agreement, the Company agreed to pay Ms. Varela an annual bonus for each of 2008, 2009 and 2010 in an amount equal to 2% of the increase, if any, in Wholesale Footwear Division EBIT for that year over Wholesale Footwear Division EBIT for the immediately prior year, plus 1.5% of the increase, if any, in Retail Division EBIT for that year over Retail Division EBIT for the immediately prior year.
-Ms. Varela received a cash bonus of \$540.965 and \$421,224 for 2010 EBIT performance and 2009 EBIT performance, respectively.
-In addition, under her employment agreement, Ms. Varela would be entitled to a cash bonus of \$200,000 if still employed by the Company on December 31, 2010, which bonus was paid to Ms. Varela subsequent to the end of the 2010 Fiscal Year.
+Pursuant to the 2008 employment agreement, Ms. Varela was granted an option to purchase 56,250 shares of Common Stock of the Company at an exercise price of \$21.76 per share on April 1, 2010 (the number of shares and exercise prices indicated having been adjusted for three-for-two stock splits effected as a stock dividend, which occurred on April 30, 2010 and May 31, 2011).
+The option shall vest 20% each year for five years, commencing on the first anniversary date of the grant of the option, has a term of seven years and has an exercise price equal to the market price on the grant date.
+Under Ms. Varela's 2008 employment agreement, her annual base salary was \$400,000 for the 2010 fiscal year.
+Under the terms of the agreement, the Company agreed to pay Ms. Varela an annual bonus for fiscal year 2010 in an amount equal to 2% of the increase, if any, in Wholesale Footwear Division EBIT for the immediately prior year, plus 1.5% of the increase, if any, in Retail Division EBIT for that year over Wholesale Footwear Division EBIT for the immediately prior year, plus 1.5% of the increase, if any, in Retail Division EBIT for that year over Retail Division EBIT for the immediately prior year, blus of \$540,965 for 2010 EBIT performance.
+In addition, under the 2008 employment agreement, Ms. Varela would be entitled to a cash bonus of \$200,000 if still employed by the Company on December 31, 2010, which bonus was paid to Ms. Varela subsequent to the end of the 2010 fiscal year.